Unity-Technologies/AssetBundles-Browser/Documentation/com.unity.assetbundlebrowser.md

 This tool enables the user to view and edit the configuration of asset bundles for their Unity project.
 It will block editing that would create invalid bundles, and inform you of any issues with existing bundles.
 It also provides basic build functionality.

 Use this tool as an alternative to selecting assets and setting their asset bundle manually in the inspector.
 It can be dropped into any Unity project with a version of 5.6 or greater.
 It will create a new menu item in __Window__ > __AssetBundle Browser__.
-The bundle configuration and build functionality are split into two tabs within the new window.
+The bundle configuration, build functionality, and build-bundle inspection are split into three tabs within the new window.

 ![BrowserHeader](/Documentation/images/browser_header.png)

 ### Requires Unity 5.6+

 # Usage - Configure

-Note: this utility is in a pre-release state, and accordingly we recommend creating a backup of your project before using it.

 This window provides an explorer like interface to managing and modifying asset bundles in your project.
 When first opened, the tool will parse all bundle data in the background, slowly marking warnings or errors it detects.
 It does what it can to stay in sync with the project, but cannot always be aware of activity outside the tool.
 To force a quick pass at error detection, or to update the tool with changes made externally, hit the Refresh button in the upper left.